max-fatouros/cvmfs-unpack-api/README.md

 > - [ ] Delete this note. (not the one below please)

 > **NOTE** This repository was created from a template.
-> If you would like to make an instance of your own CVMFS unpacking repository, please [create a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) from&mdash;or copy from&mdash;the template repository: https://github.com/cvmfs-contrib/cvmfs-unpack-api
+> If you would like to make an instance of your own CVMFS unpacking repository, please [create a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) from—or copy from—the template repository: https://github.com/cvmfs-contrib/cvmfs-unpack-api

 ## Introduction